fernyettheplant/axios-elasticache-memcached-adapter/README.md

 - `adapter`: the default axios adapter.
 See usage to have more info.
 - `serverLocations`: Server Location of memcached cluster.
 Check [Server Locations documentation](https://github.com/3rd-Eden/memcached#server-locations) from the memcached library.
-- `ttl`: Cache Time-to-Live time in seconds. the default value is 60 seconds.
+- `ttl`: Cache Time-to-Live in seconds.
+Default value is 60 seconds.
 - `options`: Options object with the memcached client params.
 Check the [client options documentation](https://github.com/3rd-Eden/memcached#options) from the memcached library.

 ## Usage